 At the end of internship, achieving full competence is defined as a minimum rating of "4" for each of the nine training competencies, as well as an aggregate of "4" across all training competencies.

 The rating scale for each evaluation is a 5-point Likert scale, with the following rating values:

-- 1 Functioning below the minimal level expected during internship.
-Substantial supervision required on all cases/projects; little to no autonomous judgment; Poor clinical judgment and safety concerns identified.
-Little to no confidence in ability to function independently at this time.
-This level of competency prompts Due Process procedures - 2 -Functioning at lower-level than expected based on intern's developmental training experience.
-Supervision required on most straightforward cases/projects; rising concerns about clinical judgment.
-Triggers a remediation plan between the intern & supervisor. - 3 Functioning at a level consistent with developing competence.
-This level of functioning is typical for the midpoint of internship training, regular supervision may be required on complex cases/projects and in new skill areas. - 4 Functioning at a level consistent with entry-level practice at end of year.
-Rating at mid-year indicates periodic supervision required on challenging cases/projects and in new skill areas; most cases/projects need consultation only. - 5 Functioning at autonomous level with skill representing that expected beyond the conclusion of internship training.
-Sound critical thinking/judgment evident overall.
-Some consultation needed in advanced or specialized area(s)

-1201 E. 36th Avenue, Anchorage, Alaska 99508
+1 - Functioning below the minimal level expected during internship.
+Substantial supervision required on all cases/projects.
+Intern demonstrates little to no autonomous judgment; poor clinical judgment and/or safety concerns are identified.
+Supervisor has little to no confidence in the intern's ability to function independently.

+2 - Functioning at a lower than expected level based on intern's developmental training experience.
+Supervision required on most straightforward cases/projects and there are rising concerns about intern's clinical judgment.

+3 - Functioning at a level consistent with developing competence.
+This level of functioning is typical for the midpoint of internship training.
+Regular supervision may be required on complex cases/projects and in new skill areas.

+4 - Functioning at a level consistent with entry-level practice at end of year.
+At mid-point, this rating indicates periodic supervision is required on challenging cases/projects and in new skill areas.
+Most cases/projects need consultation only.

+5- Functioning at an autonomous level, with skill representing that expected beyond the consultation of internship training.
+Demonstrates sound critical thinking/judgment.
+Some consultation may be needed in advanced or specialized area(s).